MatthewJohnMorris/pyplot/README.md

 * opencv-python (for image reading and processing)
 * svgwrite (for anything at all)

+Also pytest if you want to run the tests.

 To do this, you can create a venv and install within that.

 See test.py for a wide range of examples.